 Wherever possible we use non-identifiable personal information.

-The Service may use some or all of the personal information below:
+The service may use some or all of your personal information, which could include:

-- Information about you, this could include your name, address, email address, postcode, telephone number and postcode.
+- your name, address, email address, postcode, telephone number and postcode

 How do we use your personal information?